zl504/Chuwa_FinalProject/README.md

 ## Item Service:

-The item service provides item related information including unit price, item name, item picture urls, UPC (universal product code), item id.

-Item Service stores everything about an item, we usually call such data as metadata, Use **MongoDB** to realize it as it’s difficult to finalize a schema for such data.
+**Database: MongoDB**

+**Base API URL:**  `../api/items`

+The Item Service manages all item-related information, including:

+* Unit price

+* Item name

+* Product images (URLs)

+* UPC (Universal Product Code)

+* Item ID

+* Inventory Availabilty

+It stores comprehensive metadata about each item.
+Since the metadata structure can vary, MongoDB is used for its flexibility in handling dynamic schemas.

-Item service is also responsible for inventory lookup and update, by returning remaining available units of a product.
+In addition to item details, the service handles inventory lookup and updates, allowing clients to check the remaining available units of a product.

+Endpoints
+* GET `/api/items` – Retrieve all items

+* GET `/api/items/{id}` – Retrieve item details by ID

+* POST `/api/items` – Create a new item in MongoDB

+* GET `/api/items/{id}/availability ` – Check available stock for an item

+* PUT `/api/items/{id}` – Update an existing item by ID

+* DELETE `/api/items/{id}` – Delete an item by ID

 ## Order Service:

+**Database: Cassandra**

 The order service supports both synchronous and asynchronous communications, it produces Kafka messages and also consumes kafka messages.